satyakonmsft/skype-docs/Skype/SDN/articles/from-element-endedtype-complextype-skype-for-business-sdn-interface-2-2-schema-c.md

 (EndedType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

-Endpoint involved in the ended SIP call.
+Endpoint involved in ended SIP call.

 **In this article**
 Element information